qtnc/swan/docs/embedding.md

 ## Calling Swan from C++
 ### Loading code
-There are two methods to load Swan code:
+There are two basic methods to load Swan code:

-- *`loadSource(const std::string& source, const std::string& name)`*: this loads the source code contained in the source string.
+- *`loadString(const std::string& source, const std::string& name)`*: this loads the source code contained in the source string.
 The name is used for debugging, in case a compilation or runtime error happens.
 - *`loadFile(const std::string& filename)`*: loads the source from the specified filename.

-Both methods push the fonction that has just been compiled on top of the stack without executing, as if *pushNativeFunction* had been called.
+Both methods push the fonction(s) that have just been loaded on top of the stack without executing, as if *pushNativeFunction* had been called.
 In case of errors, an exception is thrown.
+The number of functions pushed is returned by both methods.
+Several functions may be pushed in case you are loading compiled bytecode.

 Note that you can override the way files are loaded by setting a custom file loader (see *setFileLoader* and *setPathResolver* methods).
 BY default, it searches for regular files in the current directory, using `/` or `\` as directory separators.

+### Importing code
+For more advanced uses, *`import(originatingName, requestedName)`* is recommanded rather than `loadFile` or `loadString`.
+Calling `import` in C++ has the same effect as the Swan import instruction.

+`import()` has the advantage to both load and run the requested file, as well as correctly handling the case of bytecode pushing several functions on the stack at once.
+In fact, in that case, all functions have to be executed in turn from the stack top downwards and intermediate functions returns must be registered in the import list (see the `storeImport` method).
+The simplest `loadFile()` and `loadString()` don't handle that.

 ### Calling a function
 To call a function, follow these steps: